Learning Gaussian Multi-Index Models with Gradient Flow: Time Complexity and Directional Convergence

 In qualitative terms, the initial escape time is determined by the lowest-order term of the correlation loss: a bigger lowest-order term resulted in gradients with a smaller norm, hence increasing the time complexity of the gradient flow.
 Theorem~\ref{thm:time-complexity} gives a sharp characterization of the time complexity (matching upper and lower bounds).
 The proof is given in Appendix~\ref{sec:time-complexity-app}.

-\paragraph{Comparison to literature} The same time complexity guarantee $\Theta(d^{p^*/2-1})$ is obtained for the single index model by \cite{arous2021online} where the authors provided both the lower and upper bounds.
-Recently, \cite{arous2024high} obtained the same lower bound on the time complexity $\Omega(d^{p^*/2-1})$ for a multi-index model when the index vectors are orthogonal.
-Our Theorem~\ref{thm:time-complexity} generalizes this result to index vectors in arbitrary directions and provides the upper bound as well as the lower bound on the time complexity.
+\begin{remark} \cite{arous2021online} obtains the same time complexity guarantee $\Theta(d^{p^*/2-1})$ for the single index model.
+More recently, \cite{arous2024high} obtained the lower bound on the time complexity $\Omega(d^{p^*/2-1})$ for a multi-index model for the special case when the index vectors are orthogonal.
+Our Theorem~\ref{thm:time-complexity} generalizes these results for arbitrary geometries of index vectors and provides both the upper and lower bounds on time complexity of gradient flow. \end{remark}

-\paragraph{Generalizations} In principle, our proof technique allows us to study the case $k = d^{\gamma}$ where $\gamma \in (0, 1)$ and $d$ is large.
+\paragraph{Further Generalizations} In Theorem~\ref{thm:time-complexity}, we assumed that $k \ll d$ which implied that the magnitude of the projection is $\| V^T \bw(0) \|_2 = \Theta (d^{-1/2})$.
+In principle, our proof technique allows us to study the case $k = d^{\gamma}$ where $\gamma \in (0, 1)$ and $d$ is large.
 First, at initialization, the norm of the projection to the subspace is $ \| V^T \bw(0) \|_2 = \Theta (d^{-(1-\gamma)/2})$ with high probability.
 If the index vectors are orthogonal, it is possible to generalize our time complexity guarantees by recalculating the definite integrals with the new initial condition.
 If the index vectors are in arbitrary positions (e.g., sampled uniformly from the Haar measure on the unit sphere), $\lambda_{\min}(A)$ and $\lambda_{\max}(A)$ may depend on $d$ and change the time complexity in a non-trivial way.
 Studying this setting would require tools from random matrix theory and is beyond the scope of this paper.